Old Town Malaga: Explore the 18 best places and attractions around the city to enjoy.

 The Old Town of Malaga is called Centro Histórico de Málaga.
 This area is known for its charming narrow streets, historic buildings, cultural attractions, and vibrant atmosphere.
 It’s a popular destination for tourists visiting the city of Malaga, which is located in the Andalusia region of southern Spain.

-I’ll share my favorite places to visit and the beautiful attractions to visit around Malaga’s historic district that is mostly a walkable part of the city to explore.
+I’ll share my favorite places to visit and some wonderful attractions to visit around Malaga’s historic district that is mostly a walkable part of the city to explore.

 Where is the old town of Malaga city located?